doantai95/hapyak-embed-api/README.md

 The URL of the video to load.
 If _videoType_ is set to "html5", this would be the URL to the video.

+**videoWidth**

+The actual width of the video passed in.
+Used to compute aspect ratio.

+**videoHeight**

+The actual height of the video passed in.
+Used to compute aspect ratio.

 **videoParameters**

 Additional parameters passed through to the specific player based on videoType.